Rural Crime Prevention

-It is not just those who live and work in rural communities who can do their bit though.
-Many of us visit the countryside to appreciate the wildlife, countryside surroundings and historic buildings and we can all do our bit to help preserve these areas.
-Take your litter home with you, always keep dogs under control in the countryside and on leads when around livestock, being careful to drive vehicles on authorised roads and not take vehicles or motorbikes off road unless on a Byway Open to all Traffic (BOaT) which is not subject to a Traffic Regulation Order.
+It's not just those who live and work in rural communities who can do their bit.
+Many of us visit the countryside to appreciate the wildlife, countryside surroundings and historic buildings and we can all help preserve these areas.
+Take your litter home with you, always keep dogs under control in the countryside and on leads when around livestock, be careful to drive vehicles on authorised roads and do not take vehicles or motorbikes off road unless on a Byway Open to all Traffic (BOaT) which is not subject to a Traffic Regulation Order.

 Machinery, tools and plant equipment

 - If possible, secure or immobilise vehicles or pieces of equipment when they're not in use.
 Again, if practical, try to move machinery from fields, especially if it's near a road.
 Always keep tools etc., locked away out of sight.

 - Use engravers to mark vehicles and equipment with your postcode, followed by the first two letters of your farm's name.

 - Keep a record of serial, chassis and model numbers.

 Fuel and oil theft

 - With the price of crude oil rising, oil theft is becoming increasingly common.
 For advice on how to reduce this in your area, please visit our fuel and oil theft page.